umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 - **Icon color** - Changes the color of the Element Type icon.
 Example: `#242424`.
 - **Thumbnail** - Pick an image or Scalable Vector Graphics (SVG) file to replace the icon of the Block in the catalogue.

-The thumbnails for the catalogue are presented in the format of 16:10, and we recommend a resolution of 400px width and 250px height.
+The thumbnails for the catalogue are presented in the format of 16:10.
+We recommend a resolution of 400px width and 250px height.

 ### Allowance

-- **Allow in root** - Determines wether the Block can be created in the root of your layout.
+- **Allow in root** - Determines wether the Block can be created at the root of your layout.
 - **Allow in areas** - Determines wether the Block can be created inside Areas of other Blocks.

 ## Areas

 Blocks can nest other Blocks to support specific compositions.
-These compositions can be used as layout for other Blocks.
+These compositions can be used as a layout for other Blocks.

 To achieve nesting, a Block must have one or more Areas defined.
 Each Area can contain one or more Blocks.

 Each Area has a size, defined by column and rows spans.
-The grid for the Areas are based on the same amount of columns as your root grid, unless you choose to change it
+The grid for the Areas are based on the same amount of columns as your root grid, unless you choose to change it.

-To scale an Area, click and drag the scale-button in the bottom-right corner with your mouse.
+To scale an Area, click and drag the scale-button in the bottom-right corner of an Area.

-- **Grid Columns for Areas** - Overwrites the amount of columns used for the grid of Areas.
+- **Grid Columns for Areas** - Overwrites the amount of columns used for the Area grid.
 - **Areas** - Determines wether the Block can be created inside Areas of other Blocks.

 ![Block Grid - Areas](images/BlockGridEditor_Areas.png)